 You can skip this section if you are not into graphics and do not require graphics editing software.
 As for our recommendations, we have two.
 The first one is Gimp, a feature-rich image editor and a great alternative to Adobe Photoshop.
 With a focus on “raster” editing, Gimp is an excellent choice for tasks ranging from basic photo editing to advance image manipulation.
 We use it to edit/prepare all photos for our website.

-If you're into vector editing, we recommend Inkscape, a cross-platform free and open-source vector graphics editing tool.
-It is also feature-rich software; you can use it to create all sorts of illustrations like clip art, logos, typography, and many others.
-Also, it is an excellent alternative to Adobe Illustrator.
+If you’re into vector editing, we recommend Inkscape, a cross-platform free and open-source vector graphics editing tool.
+It is also feature-rich software; you can use it to create all sorts of illustrations, including clip art, logos, typography, and many others.
+It is also an excellent alternative to Adobe Illustrator.

 To install them both, please execute the following in the terminal: